White noise. A silence which is total, yet not empty.

 She moved close to stand beside him as he sat in the chair.
 Without a word, she drew his head close to her enveloping him in her embrace.
 He buried his face in her softness, inhaling deeply, filling his senses with her fragrance.
-His arms went round her waist holding her tightly, his pressure betraying his desperate loneliness.
+His arms went around her waist holding her tightly, his pressure betraying his desperate loneliness.
 She held onto him with a hunger that matched his.

 They remained thus for long, the man and the woman.
 Slowly, the world seeped out of them.
 They had no need for words.
 All they could have said was said already.
 The pressure of their hands underscored and reaffirmed those words.
 Their fire was built afresh taking them back to the beginning of time.
-They knew they’d never die for they’ll be reborn in each other everyday.
-They had conquered time and made him their ally.
+They knew they’d never die for they’ll be reborn in each other every day.
+They had conquered time and made Him their ally.
 Eternity was a warm cocoon to them; it was home.

 Imperceptibly, their breathing synchronized.
 They breathed as one, inhaling and exhaling in matching tandem.
 Silence filled the room.

 This is not silence is it, the slow movement of his face asked her wordlessly as he burrowed deeper into her.
-Yes, this is not mere silence her tightly embracing arms replied back to him.
+Yes, this is not mere silence, her tightly embracing arms replied back to him.

 Then he knew what the author of the book meant by White Noise.